 Don’t just attend an interview to see if you are a good fit for the company, interview as well to see if the company is a good fit for you.

-An interview might begin with an acceptance email, then phone screening to assess your language ability, then either an online or onsite interview.
+A software development interview might begin with an acceptance email, then phone screening to assess your language ability, then either an online or onsite interview.

 Let’s see a few emails you might get.

 This means the hiring manager is impressed with your portfolio and thinks you could be a great fit for the position they are looking to fill.

 An email that acknowledges receiving your application and favorable consideration of your skills follow.